How to Plan a Cheap Trip to New Zealand

 Rent a Campervan

 Make your vehicle your accommodation by renting a campervan.
 However, with camping restrictions and the need to recharge some vehicles, there are extra costs to take into consideration.
-See Travel by Campervan in New Zealand: The Ultimate Guide for more advice.
+See How to Travel by Campervan in New Zealand for more advice.
 Plus, choose from the cheapest rental companies in The Best Budget Campervan Rentals in New Zealand.

 Buy Your Own Vehicle

 These are structured tours around New Zealand often with some food and accommodation included.
 It’s a stress-free way to travel the country with other people.
 While not the cheapest, they can offer good value for money.
-Get started with your research using The Best National Bus Tours in New Zealand.
+Get started with your research using The Best National Bus Tours in New Zealand and The Best Backpacker Bus Tours in New Zealand.

 While not as popular as other countries, domestic flights in New Zealand are only a good idea for travelling long distances or between the North and South islands.